Forward brings its personalized healthcare service to Los Angeles

 Forward, the San Francisco-based startup that’s looking to refashion healthcare services in Apple’s image, is expanding with its first location in Los Angeles.

-Weaving together a number of Silicon Valley’s favorite healthcare trends, the company’s services combine proprietary, purpose-built medical devices with algorithmically enabled diagnostic tools, and the latest in gene, bacteria, and blood tests to provide a holistic view of its patients’ health.
+Weaving together a number of Silicon Valley’s favorite healthcare trends, the company’s services combine proprietary, purpose-built medical devices with algorithmically enabled diagnostic tools, and the latest in gene, bacteria and blood tests to provide a holistic view of its patients’ health.

-These technologies and services including: unlimited access to its medical staff; baseline screening; blood and genetic testing; wellness and nutrition counseling; ongoing monitoring from wearable sensors provided at the clinic; support and access to its AI and 24/7 access to medical staff through the app; are available exclusively to anyone who’s willing to pay the $149 per month fee.
+These technologies and services include: unlimited access to its medical staff; baseline screening; blood and genetic testing; wellness and nutrition counseling; and ongoing monitoring from wearable sensors provided at the clinic.
+Support and access to its AI and 24/7 access to medical staff through the app are available exclusively to anyone who’s willing to pay the $149 per month fee.

-At its launch, Aoun told us about 15 percent of its early users come from underserved communities and had received free membership.
-Members also get their first month of prescription medicine free through Forward’s onsite pharmacy, which will also offer vitamins and supplements.
+At its launch, Adrian Aoun told us about 15 percent of its early users come from underserved communities and had received free membership.
+Members also get their first month of prescription medicine free through Forward’s onsite pharmacy, which also offers vitamins and supplements.

-Forward also plans to offer vitamins and other supplements and wearables through the onsite store and Aoun said he would like to offer other alternatives such as acupuncture in the future.
+Forward also plans to offer vitamins and other supplements and wearables through the onsite store, and Aoun said he would like to offer other alternatives, such as acupuncture, in the future.

 Opening in a small office on the first floor of the Westfield Century City mall, Forward’s Los Angeles office will contain all of the bells and whistles that brought it so much attention when it opened its first San Francisco location in January.